Getting Treatment for Drug Addiction

 The first step in the healing process is detoxification, the difficult, often painful period where the addict sheds the drugs from their system.
 During this phase, the person will experience unpleasant withdrawal symptoms, which can range from irritability and nausea to emotional outbursts and hallucinations.
 The severity and symptoms of withdrawal vary, depending on which drugs have been abused, and at what level.
 Detoxification is a crucial first step in preparing the addict’s body and brain to function without drugs.

 Attempting detoxification without medical support can be difficult–not to mention dangerous.
 Most addicts find they can’t cope with the withdrawal symptoms on their own.
 Some drugs pose the risk of strokes or seizure during withdrawal, causing permanent damage.
 Top treatment centers and detox facilities are trained to make the withdrawal period as safe and comfortable as possible.

 What to Expect From an Addiction Treatment Program

 Addicts enrolling in a treatment program can expect to be immersed in the recovery process.
 While every treatment facility is different, the various programs share one common purpose: to promote healing and sobriety.

-Another increasingly common form of treatment for drug addiction is Cognitive Behavioral Therapy (CBT).
-During CBT, the patient will learn about new ways to react to the triggers that compel them to start using, and develop better coping mechanisms for stress.
+- Cognitive Behavioral Therapy (CBT).
+During CBT, the patient will learn about new ways to react to the triggers that compel them to start using and develop better coping mechanisms for stress.
 The skills that patients cultivate during this type of therapy will stay with them long after treatment, giving them the tools they need for lasting recovery.

 Alternative and Complementary Treatment Therapies